TrenchBoot/TrenchBoot.github.io/docs/community.md

-# How to get in contact with the team.
+# How to get in contact with the team

 * [TrenchBoot Google Group](https://groups.google.com/g/trenchboot-devel)
 * [Twitter](https://twitter.com/TrenchBoot)